-This approach is consistent with the emerging Older People's Housing, Care and Support Strategy5 and HSSD's 2020 Vision for the future of health and social care6, both of which aim to encourage a move away from institutionalised care to looking after people in their own homes and to extend the range of housing options, thereby giving older Islanders, and younger adults with care and support needs, more choice.
+This approach is consistent with the emerging Older People's Housing, Care and Support Strategy and HSSD's 2020 Vision for the future of health and social care, both of which aim to encourage a move away from institutionalised care to looking after people in their own homes and to extend the range of housing options, thereby giving older Islanders, and younger adults with care and support needs, more choice.

-4 See Billet d'Etat XXV, December 2007.
+&lt;sup>3 See Billet d'Etat XI, May 2010.

-3 See Billet d'Etat XI, May 2010.
+&lt;sup>4 See Billet d'Etat XXV, December 2007.

-5 At the time of writing, the Older People's Housing, Care and Support Strategy has not been formally agreed by the States of Guernsey, but a list of provisional draft objectives was included as an appendix to a report on extra care housing debated in May 2011 (Billet d'Etat VIII) to indicate the direction of future policies emerging from the Health and Social Services Department and the Housing Department.
+&lt;sup>5 At the time of writing, the Older People's Housing, Care and Support Strategy has not been formally agreed by the States of Guernsey, but a list of provisional draft objectives was included as an appendix to a report on extra care housing debated in May 2011 (Billet d'Etat VIII) to indicate the direction of future policies emerging from the Health and Social Services Department and the Housing Department.

-6 Adopted by the States in May 2011: see Billet d'Etat VIII.
+&lt;sup>6 Adopted by the States in May 2011: see Billet d'Etat VIII.